Vireo family (Vireonidae)

 In the Nature Park:

 Neotropical migrant.
-Common in the deep woods along the Rail Trail and Creekside Trail, but easier to hear than see because it usually stays in the tops of the trees.
+Common in the upland woods along Rail Trail and Creekside Trail, but easier to hear than see.